The Hague Travel Guide for a Smashing Weekend in Den Haag!

 But who’d guess that there is much more to do in The Hague and its seaside resort Scheveningen than only beach & mere city life?

-From Urban Farming to Chinatown and top kitesurfing locations, The Hague and Scheveningen seem to be the perfect weekend getaway for active and culturally interested travellers.
+This Den Haag guide gives a wide range of activities for a great Den Haag weekend.
+From Urban Farming to Chinatown and top kitesurfing locations, The Hague and Scheveningen seem to be the perfect weekend getaway for active and culturally interested travelers.

 The Hague is totally fine with its role of being the more elegant and laid-back alternative to Amsterdam.
 I cannot remember seeing a single coffee shop (even though there are!) or anything close to the Sodom & Gomorrha atmosphere on a weekend in Amsterdam.

 Instead, The Hague keeps it real and impresses with innovative city life projects, relaxing parks, elegant and surprising shopping options and of course its 11km of beaches.